2 FAM 600

 b.
 The main concerns of the council are matters of policy guidance, program initiatives, and financial support to help:

-(1) The schools in foreign countries become showcases for excellence in education; and
+(1) The schools in foreign countries become showcases for excellence in education by providing high-quality educational programs as are ordinarily provided without charge by the public schools in the United States; and

 (2) Make service in foreign countries attractive to U.S. citizens, both in the business community and in the U.S. Government.